Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.2 - Taking Off with Code/README.md

 }
 ```

-- In GitHub Copilot Chat, click the ellipses `...` and select `Apply in Editor` for the suggested unit test methods.
+- In GitHub Copilot Chat, click the ellipses `...` and select `Insert at cursor` for the suggested unit test methods.

 - Let's test the newly added tests by opening the terminal and run the tests with the provided command.

     ```sh
-    dotnet test
+    dotnet test WrightBrothersApi/WrightBrothersApi.Tests/WrightBrothersApi.Tests.csproj
     ```

 > [!NOTE]
 > Some tests might still fail.
 Copilot does not always provide the correct suggestions.
 It's important to understand the suggestions and do some extra work to make sure the tests are correct.
 Copilot can help you with that as well.

-- The tests should run and pass.
+- The tests should run and many will pass.

     ```sh
     Starting test execution, please wait...
     A total of 1 test files matched the specified pattern.
-    Passed!  - Failed:  0, Passed:  5, Skipped:  0, Total:  5
+    Test summary: total: 3, failed: 0, succeeded: 3, skipped: 0
     ```

-## Optional

 ### Step 3: Taking Off - Developing Robust Tests

 - Open the `PlanesController.cs` file.

-- Make sure to add the `SearchByName` method to the `PlanesController.cs` file if you haven't already in the previous lab.
+- Make sure to have the `SetupPlanesData()` and `SearchByName()` method to the `PlanesController.cs` file if you haven't already in the previous lab.
 If not, use the following code snippet to add the method at bottom of the file.

     ```csharp
+    [HttpPost("setup")]
+    public ActionResult SetupPlanesData(List<Plane> planes)
+    {
+        Planes.Clear();
+        Planes.AddRange(planes);

+        return Ok();
+    }

     [HttpGet("search")]
     public ActionResult<List<Plane>> SearchByName([FromQuery] string name)
     {